ndevlin/RobbingTheBirdsNest/README.md

 ## Game Documentation
 ### User Guide
 #### Basic Operational and Constitutive Rules
 * Both players collaborate with each other with the objective of the "Worm" retrieiving a treasure from the target room.
-The Worm must go to the target room, pick up the treasure, and place it back in the lobby's table, without being detected by the robots.
+The Worm must go to the target room, pick up the treasure, and place it back on the lobby's table, without being detected by the robots.
 The players win the game the moment the Worm places the treasure on the table inside the lobby.
-* The Worm has limited visibility (degree of visibility depends on the level of difficulty) in the darkness when it’s not lit by the light operated by the Bird.
+* The Worm has limited visibility due to a lack of light (amount of visibility depends on the level of difficulty).
+The Bird will operate a light helping the Worm overcome this difficulty.
 The Worm will be sent back to the lobby if he or she is detected by the robots and will have to restart from the lobby.
 *  In addition to operating the light to help the Worm navigate in between rooms and avoid being detected by the robots, the Bird is also responsible for moving the light such that the Worm can find the code required for entering certain rooms in virtual reality.
-  * For example, the Worm will have to find the 4 digits code with the help of the Bird, and the Worm will have to communicate with the Bird verbally so that the Bird can enter the code using the keyboard and open the door for the Worm in virtual reality.
+  * For example, the Worm will have to find the 4 digit code with the help of the Bird, and the Worm will have to communicate with the Bird verbally so that the Bird can enter the code using the keyboard and open the door for the Worm in virtual reality.
-* The Bird overlooks the game map from above and can go in between zoom-in and zoom-out mode.
+* The Bird overlooks the game map from above and can view either a zoomed-out overview of the whole level, or a zoomed-in view of the room the Worm is in.
+* A timer will start once the Worm leaves the Lobby into the first room.
+The timer ends when they successfully place the Treasure on the table.
+Players can try to beat their best times!

 #### Player Controls and Inputs
 * Worm
-    * Vive Virtual Reality Headset: for visual and aural immersion in the virtual reality space
+    * Vive Virtual Reality Headset: for visual and aural immersion in the virtual reality space.
+The position of the Head Mounted Display (HMD) also determines where the player's "virtual body" is that controls whether the robots can see the player or not.
     * Trigger Button on Right Vive Virtual Reality Controller:
-        1. for opening the door when the player is near the door
+        1. For opening the door when the player is near the door
-        2. for picking up the treasure when the player is near the treasure, and for putting down the treasure
+        2. For picking up the treasure when the player is near the treasure, and for putting down the treasure
 * Bird
-	* Key T: for selecting “Tutorial Mode” as the game’s difficulty level
-	* Key 1: for selecting “Easy Mode” as the game’s difficulty level
-	* Key 2: for selecting “Medium Mode” as the game’s difficulty level
-	* Key 3: for selecting “Hard Mode” as the game’s difficulty level

 	* Arrow Keys (Up, Down, Left, Right): for moving the light in the scene
-    * Keys 0-9: for inputting the 4 digits secret code in order to open the door to the next room for the Worm in virtual reality space
+  * Keys 0-9: for inputting the 4 digit secret code in order to unlock a locked door
-    * Key Shift: for switching between the zoom-out mode where the map of all rooms show up on the screen and the zoom-in mode where only the room that the Worm is currently in is showed on the screen
+  * Key Left Shift: for switching between the zoomed-out overview of the whole level, or a zoomed-in view of the room the Worm is in
-	  Key Esc: exiting the game
+	* Key Esc: Exiting the game
+	* Key T: For selecting “Tutorial Mode” as the game’s difficulty level
+	* Key 1: For selecting “Easy Mode” as the game’s difficulty level
+	* Key 2: For selecting “Medium Mode” as the game’s difficulty level
+	* Key 3: For selecting “Hard Mode” as the game’s difficulty level

 #### Difficulty Levels Information
 * Tutorial Mode